MOULD

 Mould growth is one of the biggest dangers to a property and its inhabitants post-flood.
 Mould needs water to grow, so when flooding saturates building materials like drywall, wood and insulation, it provides spores with an ideal environment in which to germinate and multiply quickly.
 The longer someone is exposed to high airborne concentrations of mould spores, particularly certain pathogenic species, the greater their risk for developing adverse health effects.

 At some point, nearly every property will have mould in varying degrees – frequently hidden beneath wallpaper or within wall studs.
-Whether the mould is from flooding or just general dampness, London Damp Surveys can assist you.
+Whether the mould is from flooding or just general dampness, London Damp Specialist can assist you.

 To begin work, a survey of the affected site is sometimes required to determine the level of infestation.
 Mould contamination is classified according to the size of the contaminated area: